AnhTr4n/Web3NFTMinter/README.md

 npx hardhat run scripts/TekCouponNFTDeploy.js --network ropsten
 ```

-To verify deployed contract on Etherscan
+To verify deployed contract on Etherscan and to be able to read and write contract directly on Etherscan
 ```shell
 npx hardhat verify  --network networkName contractAddress
 ```